prometheus/docs/content/docs/visualization/consoles.md

 | min           | Optional.
 Minimum x-axis value.
 Defaults to lowest data value.
 | max           | Optional.
 Maximum y-axis value.
 Defaults to highest data value.
 | renderer      | Optional.
 Type of graph.
 Options are `line` and `area` (stacked graph).
 Defaults to `line`.
 | name          | Optional.
 Title of plots in legend and hover detail.
 If passed a string, `[[ label ]]` will be substituted with the label value.
 If passed a function, it will be passed a map of labels and should return the name as a string.
+Can be a list.
 | xTitle        | Optional.
 Title of the x-axis.
 Defaults to `Time`.
 | yUnits        | Optional.
 Units of the y-axis.
 Defaults to empty.
 | yTitle        | Optional.
 Title of the y-axis.
 Defaults to empty.
 | yAxisFormatter | Optional.
 Number formatter for the y-axis.
 Defaults to `PromConsole.NumberFormatter.humanize`.
 | yHoverFormatter | Optional.
 Number formatter for the hover detail.
 Defaults to `PromConsole.NumberFormatter.humanizeExact`.

+If both `expr` and `name` are lists, they must be of the same length.
+The name will be applied to the plots for the corresponding expression.

 Valid options for the `yAxisFormatter` and `yHoverFormatter`: